Revenge of the Mummy: Summary

-The cart comes to a stop after this, and a female ride attendant appears behind a glassed control booth and thanks them for riding, but Imhotep sucks out her soul, breaks the glass, and sets the ceiling on fire while shouting "Prepare to forfeit your souls!
+The car enters a load station and comes to a stop.
+A female ride attendant appears behind a glassed control booth and thanks them for riding, but Imhotep sucks out her soul, breaks the glass, and sets the ceiling on fire while shouting "Prepare to forfeit your souls!
 Death is only the beginning!"
-The cart then hits the last launch, drops down 39 ft (the highest drop in the ride) and goes down a winding drop until a medjai symbol appears while Imhotep shouts "NOOOOO!" as the vehicle passes through the medjai symbol.
+The cart then hits the last launch, drops down 39 ft (the highest drop in the ride) and speeds along a winding course until diverted by the appearance of a medjai symbol.
+As the car passes through the medjai symbol, Imhotep screams "NO!" as the car reaches safety.

 Then passengers travel through a tunnel of flickering lights with a screen in front of them.
 Brendan Fraser (dressed as Rick O'Connell) appears and tells the riders, "Hey, welcome back!
 Hope you enjoyed yourself.
-I would have enjoyed this interview a lot more if I HAD GOTTEN MY CUP OF COFFEE!!!"
+I would have enjoyed this interview a lot more if I had gotten my cup of coffee!"
 Suddenly, a cape passes over the screen and Imhotep's arm offers Fraser a cup of coffee.
 As Fraser screams and falls back in his chair, the screen fades to black, while riders hear Imhotep roaring over Fraser's screams, ending the ride.
 Riders are then directed to exit through an actual unload station.
 At the exit of the ride, riders see a missing persons poster with a picture of Reggie on it.